 This trail is a 6.2-mile round trip that, when veered can lead to some other interesting places (i.e. the Sonoran Desert).
 Difficulty levels of the hike come in at a moderate level, so it best to stick to the trail and be a little cautious as you go.

 Make sure to take in the wilderness the trail is surrounded by.
 Scrub grass, Palo Verde, Saguaro and Cholla cacti, and Ocotillo, are but some of the plant life to be found on your way to the peak.
+Do read our article on how to take great hiking photographs as you go along your way.

 Located just outside of Phoenix, you can find the National Trail.
 A 15.2-mile hike that is rich in wild flowers of all kinds from the region, and dips and rises in trail that change with every step.
 The trail is considered as moderate difficulty, which does not stop the path being easily accessible to dog walkers, trail runners, hikers of all abilities, and mountain bikers on a daily basis, all year round.